Okay, it’s time for my annual post on how to navigate your way to C2E2 at McCormick Place.

 More than 5,800 city taxis are at your service in Chicago.
 Facility direction signs and personnel at the Concierge Desk will direct attendees to gates that are designated for your event.
 To calculate your taxi fare, check out TaxiFareFinder.com.
 Tell the cab driver you are traveling to McCormick Place – South Building, and you’d like to be dropped off at Gate 4 (off of Martin Luther King Jr. Drive).
 [If the driver doesn’t know that location, ask to be let out near the Hyatt hotel.
 Walk through the hotel.]

-8) The miscellaneous.
 If traveling from above, DO NOT LAND at Meigs Field/Northerly Island.
+(Old school gamers will recall this as the airport from Microsoft Flight Simulator.)
 It is no longer an airport, and once you land, you will be treated as a celebrity by the local constabulary, complete with round-the-clock news coverage, front page coverage on all local newspapers, and private accommodations with an around-the-clock security detail.
 If necessary, your privacy will be protected by flying you to a remote government-run spa in the Caribbean.
 Best to land in Gary, Indiana.
 No one will care/notice.

 Otherworlders often mistake Soldier Field as an interdimensional Trans-Port terminal.
 The terminal is actually located at the Pritzker Pavilion in Millennium Park, but reservations are required, as the broadcast grid is sometimes used for concerts.
 Higher dimensional beings can use the Cloud Gate located nearby.
 While primitive, it does offer enough perpendicular transgentials to accommodate the eleven classical dimensions of this reality.
 From those, the Infinites can be easily excessed.
 Time travelers should, of course, consult the Master Clock to avoid paradoxes.